 As many know, Mr. Rangos was an integral part of the Duquesne University family.
 Mr. Rangos was the founding donor of the University's Rangos School of Health Sciences, which has trained and educated thousands of health professionals since its beginning in 1990.

 A multimillion dollar donor, Mr. Rangos was dedicated to helping Duquesne faculty and students reach bigger goals.
-In 2004, he established the Anna Rangos Rizakus Endowed Chair in Health Sciences & Ethics to honor the memory and legacy of his mother.
+In 2004, he established the Anna Rangos Rizakus Endowed Chair in Health Sciences and Ethics to honor the memory and legacy of his mother.

 He was also committed to promoting opportunity for underserved students in the region.
 The John G. Rangos, Sr. Endowed and Term Scholarships, both established in 2015, ensure that 50 percent of the gift proceeds are used to provide educational opportunities for African American students enrolled in the Rangos School.

 Mr. Rangos also looked out for those students who ran into financial trouble while trying to finish the professional phase of their studies, offering scholarships that provided funding to help students complete their degrees.

 Mr. Rangos' gifts to Duquesne went beyond traditional funding avenues.
 For example, he and I worked together create and launch the Rangos Prizes, a competition designed to find creative pathways to help people learn and solve problems.
 The competition has been a huge success from the moment it launched in 2019, inspiring students and faculty to work to enhance the our curriculum, ensuring that it remains relevant and prepares students for productive futures.